Afcon minnows dream of World Cup debut

 "We were five or six expatriates at the time.
 It's clear that we started from the bottom but year after year, with the addition of other professionals, the whole organisation became more professional."

-Their success in Cameroon so far will ensure that more and more expatriates will be keen to join a side which draws many players from France and whose fortunes are on the rise.
+Their success in Cameroon will ensure more will be keen to join a side which draws many players from France and aiming to reach even greater heights.

-Meanwhile, the team's devoted fans - many of whom stop work or school to watch games - are hoping that their coach can continue his incredible work.
+Meanwhile, the team's devoted fans - many of whom stop work or school to watch matches - are hoping their coach can continue his incredible work.

 "We hope that Amir Abdou will continue to take on the big African and international nations because we Comorans love football," said Naima, a fan based in the capital Moroni.